Particular/docs.particular.net/nservicebus/upgrades/gateway-1to2.md

 snippet: 1to2GatewayConfig

+## Automatic retries

+In Versions 2 and above the gateway has its own retry mechanism.
+It will retry failed messages 4 times by default, increasing the delay by 60 seconds each time.
+The default retry policy can be [replaced](/nservicebus/gateway/#retries).

 ## Notifications

 In Versions 2 and above the gateway does not provide any error notifications.
 When an error occurs during sending of a message to other sites, the message will be retried and possibly moved to the error queue.
 The user will not be notified about these events.

-Note that in Version 1, when the user [subscribes to error notifications ](/nservicebus/errors/subscribing-to-error-notifications.md) they receive notification in the situation described above.
+Note that in Version 1, when the user [subscribes to error notifications](/nservicebus/errors/subscribing-to-error-notifications.md) they receive notification in the situation described above.